 Graduates of this programme will be eligible for appointment to all secondlevel schools (vocational, secondary, community and comprehensive).
 The Teaching Council have accredited the mathematics and education components of the programme and are currently finalising criteria for Computer Science teachers.
 Our programme will be reviewed in light of these, when finalised.
-Furthermore, graduates of the programme, who will have a strong mathematics and computer science background will have wider opportunities available to them in the software industry.
+Furthermore, graduates of the programme, who will have a strong mathematics and computer science background will have wider opportunities available to them in the

-Graduates have the opportunity to pursue further study in the disciplines of Mathematics, Computer Science, or Education.
+Graduates have the opportunity to of Mathematics, Computer Science, or Education.
 There are a number of taught Masters degrees in UL.
-In addition, graduates can register for higher degrees by research in either Mathematics Education or Computer Science Education that lead to Masters or PhD qualifications.
+In addition, graduates can register for higher degrees by research in either Mathematics Education or Computer or PhD qualifications.

 This degree, with a specialism in teaching Mathematics and Computer Science, is designed to produce graduates with the mathematical knowledge and skills to satisfy the needs of Irish second-level schools in teaching the mathematics curriculum at both Junior and Senior Cycle.
-Graduates will also be qualified to teach the new Leaving Certificate Computer Science curriculum, as well as short courses in coding and digital literacy for Junior Cycle.
+Graduates will also be gualified to teach the new Leaving Certificate Computer Science curriculum, as well as short courses in coding and digital literacy for Junior Cycle.